 A historian's primary task is to analyze, synthesize, and interpret primary and secondary evidence through writing.
 Throughout your graduate career in history you will deepen your ability to ask questions about different kinds of historical evidence, critically evaluate that evidence, and craft an argument to persuade your reader of your interpretation of the evidence.
 You will gain an understanding of the different methodologies and styles of history--social, cultural, political, economic, etc.--and learn to critically evaluate secondary works.
 All styles of history formulate theses based on interpretation of evidence and persuade the reader using well-structured arguments.
-The following sections detail the common assignments given in history courses and offer tips on gaining fluency in historical writing.

 Many of these sites are geared towards undergraduates but offer great information on the nuts and bolts of history writing.